hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 <div style="text-align:center"><img src="../img/background-subtract.png" width="500"></div>

-The next function we use correct for background anomalies described in point 1 above. `remove.local.tag.anomalies()` will scan along the chromosomes calculating local density of regions (can be specified using window.size parameter, default is 200bp), removing or restricting singular positions with extremely high tag count relative to the neighborhood.
+The next function is used to correct for background anomalies described in point 1 above. `remove.local.tag.anomalies()` will scan along the chromosomes calculating local density of regions (can be specified using window.size parameter, default is 200bp), removing or restricting singular positions with extremely high tag count relative to the neighborhood.

 ```
 # restrict or remove singular positions with very high tag counts